ChristineWeitw/Deployment_LanguageModel_FastAPI-Docker-Heroku/README.md

 * Final Testing

-* Example of how fastapi/doc page looks like, when we input a sentence in whichever langugage, and the model outputs its prediction for us
+* Example of how fastapi/doc page looks like, when we input a sentence in whichever langugage, and the model outputs its prediction for us.

 In this case, we entered "hola, como estas" for model to predict what language is it.
   <img width="1106" alt="image" src="https://github.com/ChristineWeitw/Deployment_LanguageModel_FastAPI-Docker-Heroku/assets/58152741/e6b03bb3-d561-4f3a-91ec-a8f51edf8193">

-And the output prediction is "Spanish"
+And the output prediction is "Spanish":

 <img width="1083" alt="image" src="https://github.com/ChristineWeitw/Deployment_LanguageModel_FastAPI-Docker-Heroku/assets/58152741/ac6d5d7c-c1ee-4b03-9988-d683d7d35f90">